Chapter 17 Common Types of Graphs

 Putting this all together, let’s look at the [NO2] for St. Johns city:

 Note that we’ve plotted the actual distribution of the data.
 Prior to computers, this was incredibly difficult to do, hence the use of box plots which can be drawn knowing only five points.
 However, the simplicity in calculating box-plots means they can hide trends and observations of your data.
-On top of that, they aren’t very intuitive (see the score of text you just read to understand them).
-Consequently, we strongly recommend you explore some of the Box plot alternatives unless you explicitly need to create box-plots.
+A useful alternative to box-plot are Violin Plots, which are explored in the next section.

 ggplot(data = atlNO2,